dehe1011/QuantumDNA/README.md

 * Parallelization: Supports parallel computing for the calculation of excited state properties for large ensembles of DNA sequences, optimizing performance within the computationally intensive context of open quantum systems.
 * Regular Updates: Stay current with the latest advancements and improvements.

 ## What's new

-**July 2024**

 * Added a graphical user interface (GUI) to the package such that it is easily accessible for users who are less familiar with computer science.
 The user interface is based on the [customtkinter](https://customtkinter.tomschimansky.com/) package by Tom Schimansky.
-* Added a Jupyter Notebook [`0_Paper`](docs/tutorials/0_Paper.ipynb) that reproduces all figures contained in our paper (and the supplementary) [D. Herb, M. Rossini and J. Ankerhold, *Physical Review E 109*, 064413 (2024).](https://doi.org/10.1103/PhysRevE.109.064413)
 * Added a [documentation](https://quantumdna.readthedocs.io/en/latest/) available on Read the Docs

 ## Getting started

 ### Quick Installation

-For a quick installation, you can install the `qDNA` package using pip within a virtual environment:
+For a quick installation, you can install the `qDNA` package via pip:

 ```bash
 pip install qDNA
 ```

 To ensure compatibility and avoid conflicts with other packages, we recommend using a virtual environment.
-For detailed installation instructions and alternative methods, please refer to the [Installation Guide](installation.md).
+For detailed installation instructions and alternative methods, please refer to the [Installation Guide](INSTALLATION.md).

 ### Example Program